-Unless the employer contractually agrees otherwise (either in an individual employment or a collectively bargained agreement), most employment in the United States is 'at will', meaning that it is not for any specific period of time, and the employer and employee each have the legal right to terminate the employment relationship at any time, with or without advance notice or procedures and with or without any particular cause or reason.
+Unless the employer contractually agrees otherwise (either in individual employment or a collectively bargained agreement), most employment in the United States is 'at will', meaning that it is not for any specific period, and the employer and employee each have the legal right to terminate the employment relationship at any time, with or without advance notice or procedures and with or without any particular cause or reason.
 However, employers cannot terminate even at-will employees for a reason that is unlawful under federal, state or local law.
 The state of Montana does not recognise at-will employment after a six-month, or otherwise agreed to, probationary period.
 In that state, after the probationary period has elapsed, an employer may only terminate an employee for 'good cause', which is defined as 'reasonable job-related grounds for dismissal based on a failure to satisfactorily perform job duties, disruption of operations, or other legitimate business reason'.
+The territory of Puerto Rico also does not recognise at-will employment.